 Reading it again was an interesting reminder of the headspace I was in at the time.
 I was also glad to have captured that bit of my every day life.
-Even though it wasn’t the most amazing and wondrous adventure filled with drama and intrigue it has meaning.
+Even though it wasn’t the most amazing and wondrous adventure filled with drama and intrigue, it has meaning and therefore significance.
 In the same vein as my other post about finding the pleasure in simple things, I believe ordinary experiences are worthy of being acknowledged as an important part of one’s life just as much as spectacular experiences are.

 My writing coach Cathy Eden often refers to short pieces like these as vignettes.
-It’s in all the little details of the scene and the way they’re described that briefly captures the atmosphere of an observation or experience.
-I find recalling all the details of a situation quite a centering process and love putting all the snippets together in a way that creates a collection of sights, smells, sounds and tastes that can be conjured up in the reader’s mind to evoke a feeling.
+It’s the little details of the scene and the way they’re described that briefly captures the atmosphere of an observation or experience.
+I find recalling these small elements in a situation quite a centering process and love putting the snippets together in a way that creates a collection of sights, smells, sounds and tastes that can be conjured up in the reader’s mind to evoke a feeling.